Delahoyde & Hughes

 3) Where do we get the word "hermaphrodite" from?
 (Parents Hermes/Aphrodite)

 4) According to Book 4, what might happen to you if you refuse to honor Bacchus?
 (Turn into bats, dash your kid's brains against a wall as Athanas did)

 5) Offer one interpretive comment regarding Perseus' weapon against Atlas.

-Introduction:The daughters of Minyas prudishly "deny the god" (Bacchus / Dionysus), "Spoiling the holiday" (82) and passing the time telling stories while the rest of the town throws itself into the Bacchic festival.
+Introduction:Among blasphemers against Bacchus/Dionysus, the daughters of Minyas prudishly "deny the god," "Spoiling the holiday" or "mar the festival (75).
+Instead of joining in, they pass the time on fiber arts and telling stories while the rest of the town throws itself into the Bacchic festival.